 7. REVIEW OF CONSTITUTION

 The query re quorum already resolved.
-An amendment is to be shared with all reps - if a parent rep cannot attend, please try and see if another parent from the class can attend instead.
+An amendment is to be shared with the parent forum- if a parent rep cannot attend, please try and see if another parent from the class can attend instead.
 Accounts are audited annually.
 Gemma is to ask Kerry about this.
 Inga Towrie from Orcadia has done this in the past and has not charged for this service.

 8. CLASS REPRESENTATIVES

 Raise awareness through Facebook and the bulletin.
+J. Smith has offered to fill another of the vacancies.

 9. HEAD TEACHER’S UPDATE

 9.1 Book Week Scotland Mon 18 and Tues 19 November 2019 – P2 and P3 pupils will be issued with bookbags to promote reading.
 Tesco tokens for the Bags of Change charity are still being taken.
 Encourage everyone to donate their tokens.
 School wants to recruit some parents and Junior Librarians from P3 upwards.
-Parents who were willing to come in and do some work in the library – creating displays, tidying the books, ideas for promoting reading.
+Parents sought who are willing to come in and do some work in the library – creating displays, tidying the books, ideas for promoting reading.
 It was hoped that this would be done on a rolling shift pattern.
 Schools wants to increase parental involvement in ways that don’t seem so daunting.
 The reps present felt that a letter home in the schoolbag with a response slip meant folk were less inclined to tick no whereas an email is easier to ignore.
-The letter could also include day and time slots, i.e. 09:30 to 10:30 and 14:30 to 15:30.
+The letter could also include day and time slots around drop off/pick up times, i.e. 09:30 to 10:30 and 14:30 to 15:30.
 The reps felt that pupils could promote this at home and to wider relatives, i.e. grannies and grandads.
 A book swap on Wednesday 20th November will take place.
 Each child could take up to 5 books – not every child will be able to take a book in this way every child can go home with one.
 All classroom doors to be decorated based on a theme.
-Steven will approach Karen Miller (ex-Librarian) for assistance with library.
+Steven will approach Karen Miller (ex-Librarian and grandparent of Glaitness pupils) for assistance with library.

 9.2 School Vision, Values and Aims – consultation and engagement with parents – during the in-service day, Ingrid had spoken to the staff about the school vision (Be All You Can Be), values and aims.
 Ingrid wanted to go back to basics, what parents wanted for their children at Glaitness.
 The school vision statement could be revised to Be All We Can Be.
 Values are the foundation of the school which should include parental involvement, inviting parents in to discuss things on a particular theme in an informal setting.
 It is important to capture the whole school community perspective.
 Ingrid thought timing was important, i.e. 09:30 when parents are dropping pupils off.
 Ola suggested speaking to parents in the playground, being less management-like and more personal.
 We are creating a Big Book of Improvement – one has already been created for pupils.
-Louise suggested a ‘Meet the Chairman’ event.
+Louise suggested a ‘Meet the Chairman’ type event.
 Ingrid would like to know more about what parents want to know about.
-Steven suggested narrowing this down to some options.
+Steven suggested narrowing this down and giving some options as it is not always easy to think of ideas when asked very open questions.